The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Extracting Galaxy Light Profiles and Analyzing Median Evolution

 Differences in \lhaloS (Section \ref{sec:methods_stellar_halo}) between cluster and field QG subsamples, highlighted in Table \ref{table:LHALO}, may be strongly affected by the underlying differences in stellar mass (\ms) and redshift ($z$) distribution between cluster and field QGs.
 Since many galaxy properties (e.g., SFR, colour, metallicity) depend on both \msS and $z$, controlling for these variables is critical for isolating environmental effects (e.g., \citealt{Ellison2009_MZmatch, Guo2009_MZmatch, Bahe2015_MZmatch, Nantais2016_MZmatch, Vaughan2020_MZmatch, Chen2024_MZmatch}).

 We conduct a two-sample Cram\'{e}r-von Mises tests (using \texttt{SciPy}'s \texttt{cramervonmises_2samp} package) on the \msS and $z$ distributions of our field and cluster QG samples.
-This test shows there is a statistically significant difference between the \msS ($T=1.4$ and $p=3.2\times10^{-4}$) and $z$ distributions ($T=111.4$ and $p=4.1\times10^{-8}$) of the two samples.
+The test evaluates whether the two samples are drawn from the same parent distribution, with $p<0.05$ indicating a statistically significant difference and larger values of $T$ corresponding to greater differences between their cumulative distribution functions.
+The results of this test show there is a statistically significant difference between the \msS ($T=0.54$ and $p=1.2\times10^{-2}$) and $z$ distributions ($T=118.7$ and $p=3.6\times10^{-8}$) of the two samples.
 Additionally, we perform the same tests on smaller subsamples of the field and cluster QGs (i.e., within narrower $z$ bins than those in Table \ref{table:MZ_table}), and in all cases the tests confirm that the \msS and $z$ distributions of the two samples remain statistically different.
 We therefore construct an $M_{\star}+z$ matched field control sample to isolate the influence of cluster environments on the light profiles and stellar halo evolution in QGs.

 For each cluster galaxy in our sample, we search for field galaxies within $\pm 1\sigma$ of the selected cluster galaxy's stellar mass and redshift, and randomly select 10 of these $M_{\star}+z$ matched galaxies to add to the field control sample.
 The large size of our field galaxy sample ensures that every cluster galaxy has at least 10 eligible control galaxies.
 We repeat this procedure 1000 times, drawing a new random set of 10 control galaxies (with replacement across iterations) for each cluster galaxy in each iteration.
 Across all iterations, the mean stellar mass and redshift offsets between the cluster and field control galaxies are $\Delta \log M_{\star} \sim0.05$ and $\Delta z\sim0.02$, respectively.
 For all 1000 realizations of an $M_{\star}+z$ matched field control sample, we calculate new median $\mu_g$ profiles (Section \ref{sec:methods_median_profiles}) for all field QG subsamples (i.e., bins in Table \ref{table:MZ_table}).
 We take the average profile from these 1000 $M_{\star}+z$ matched median profiles as the final profile for a given field QG subsample and recalculate \lhaloS (Section \ref{sec:methods_stellar_halo}).